vitalab/vitalab.github.io/deep-learning/_posts/2017-02-28-single-shot-detector-ssd.md

 ---
 ## Summary

-**SSD** is an adaptation of **YOLO** to support prior shapes.
-Using prior shapes, **SSD** doesn't need to learn the aspect ratio, it predicts the correct prior box and the class.
+**SSD** is an adaptation of **YOLO** to support prior boxes.
+Prior boxes (called default boxes in the paper) are pre-calculated boxes with different aspect ratios and scales.
+At prediction time, **SSD** predicts the correct prior box and the associated class.
 Also, SSD is using multiples feature maps to achieve a better performance.

 |--------------+--------------------+------+---------|
 | Model        | Mean avg precision | FPS |Input size|